 Toilet

 The toilet may be the most dreaded spot in the house to clean (we don’t need to explain why).
 Because of this, you may tend to ignore certain areas of it, including the accessories when you do your weekly cleaning.
-So to spring clean the toilet, you need to completely clean it as well as anything around it.
+So, to spring clean the toilet, you need to completely clean it and anything around it.

-2. Spray down the outside of the toilet.
-This should include the top, sides, and underside of the tank (a common place where mold can accumulate) both sides of the lid and seat, and around the hinges, base, and the floor where the base sits.
+Spray down the outside of the toilet.
+This should include the top, sides, and underside of the tank (a common place where mold can accumulate), both sides of the lid and seat, and around the hinges, base, and floor where the base sits.

 3. Let it sit for 5 – 10 minutes.